Why you might want to ditch Slack

 Pumble

-Pumble acts as a disrupting factor in the productivity industry, delivering the core of what Slack does well, but for free.
+Pumble acts as a disrupting factor in the productivity industry, delivering Slack’s core features for free.

 By placing no limitations on the message history and the number of users in a single workspace, Pumble aims to become the people’s champion.

-Rather than limiting the features that exist in the free version of the software, Pumble’s paid plan simply allows bigger organizations to customize the app to their working environment.
+Rather than limiting the features in the software's free version, Pumble’s paid plans simply allow bigger organizations to customize the app to their working environment.

 Besides, unlike Slack, Pumble offers the paid version of its software at an incredibly affordable price.
-That and the recent rollout of group voice and video calls is enough to make Pumble the best Slack alternative in our book!
+That and its robust feature set catering specifically to team communication and collaboration is enough to make Pumble the best Slack alternative in our book!

 • Feature-packed free plan